Magnetic ground states of a model for (TM)Nb$_3$S$_6$, TM=Co, Fe, Ni: Methods

-In order to establish the low-temperature magnetic structure of ${\mathcal H}_{3D}$ in Eq.~(\ref{eqn:H_3D}), we performed Monte Carlo simulations and also simulations integrating the stochastic Landau-Lifshitz-Gilbert (s-LLG) equation\cite{garcia1998langevin} based on the Hamiltonian ${\mathcal H}_{3D}$ at fixed temperature using the Vampire software\cite{Vampire}.
-Typical orthorombic supercells had dimensions 9.99047~nm$\times$23.0720~nm$\times$11.886~nm containing 16,000 atoms.
-As one might expect, short-range in-plane order would emerge at low temperatures $T\sim J$ and long-range order at a temperature set by $J_3$.
-A main conclusion of these 3D simulation was that the order along the $c$ axis was always given by an OOP wavevector $q_z=\pi/c$, whether or not $J_3$ was ferromagnetic ($J_3<0$) or antiferromagnetic ($J_3>0$) with consecutive planes along $c$ having the same in-plane order shifted by an in-plane translation: the OOP coupling leads to a trivial order along the $c$ axis, without any effect on the in-plane order.
-This allowed us to reduce the model to a two-dimensional (2D) in-plane model.
+In order to establish some basic features of the the low-temperature magnetic structure of ${\mathcal H}_{3D}$ in Eq.~(\ref{eqn:H_3D}), in particular to confirm the trivial out-of-plane order, we performed Monte Carlo simulations and also simulations integrating the stochastic Landau-Lifshitz-Gilbert (s-LLG) equation\cite{garcia1998langevin} based on the Hamiltonian ${\mathcal H}_{3D}$ at fixed temperature using the Vampire software\cite{Vampire}.
+For the fixed-temperature s-LLG simulations, we used a timestep of 0.1~fs and a dimensionless damping $\alpha=0.1$, and thermally randomized the spins at a high temperature $k_BT\approx 1$ for 1~ns ($10^5$ time steps), and then quenched the system to a low temperature $k_BT\approx0.01$.
+We used an orthorombic supercell with dimensions 9.99047~nm$\times$23.0720~nm$\times$11.886~nm containing 16,000 atoms.
+As one might expect, short-range in-plane order emerged at low temperatures $T\sim J$ and long-range order at a temperature set by $J_3$.
+A main conclusion of these 3D simulation was that the order along the $c$ axis was always trivial, as the arguments above suggest, whether or not $J_3$ was ferromagnetic ($J_3<0$) or antiferromagnetic ($J_3>0$) with consecutive planes along $c$ having the same in-plane order shifted by an in-plane translation: the OOP coupling leads to a trivial order along the $c$ axis, without any effect on the in-plane order.
+Figure \ref{fig:B04J2008} shows a snapshot of the spin configuration in an $ab$-plane for $B=0.4$, $J_2=0.08$, $D=0$, $J_3=0.2$ and $k_BT\approx0.01$.
+There appears to be some local order but there are multiple domains in the imaged region.
+It should be noted that at this low temperature, only very small thermal noise can be discerned as a function of time.
+The difficulty in identifying the nature of the order is often the case for finite-size simulations when the order may be incommensurate with the lattice spacing.
+Figure~\ref{fig:B04J2_2} shows snapshots of the spin configurations for the same parameters $B$, $D$, and $J_3$, but now with $J_2=0.3$ (left panel) and $J_2=0.5$ (right panel).
+In these figures spin ordering is clearly discernible, even though the right panel contains a domain wall.
+A closer examination of the configuration for $J_2=0.3$ suggests that the order is a $3q$ order\cite{martin2008itinerant}.

+Figure~\ref{fig:B03J2005} shows a snapshot of the order in the $ab$ plane for $B=0.3$, $K=0.1$, $D=0$, $J_2=0.05$, $J_3=0.2$, and $k_BT\approx0.01$.
+In this figure, the order is clearly the classic N\'eel order, which can be described as a $1q$ order with the wavevector $q$ at a point K in the BZ.
+Figure~\ref{fig:B03J2_2} similarly shows snapshots for $J_2=0.25$ (left panel) and $J_2=0.35$ (right panel).
+At $J_2=0.25$, the system again exhibits the $3q$ state, while at $J_2=0.35$, the order has a short wavelength along the $y$ direction and a much longer wavelength is discernible along the $x$ direction, visible as a gentle twist of the spins.